-This CLE is free to SMBA members who agree to assist the clinic with discharge upgrade work for at least one veteran in 2019.
+This CLE is free to SMBA members who agree to assist the clinic with a veteran's benefit case or discharge upgrade for at least one veteran in 2019.
 For attorneys who are not able to make that commitment or are not SMBA members the registration fee is $100.00.
 2MCLE.

 For more than 200 years, members of the United States Armed Forces have protected this nation’s soil and its citizens’ freedoms.
 When their service ends, many become the ones in need.

 Research shows veterans face complex barriers attempting to access resources, such as health care and housing.
 In particular, veterans in rural areas throughout the country have expressed a need for help accessing those resources.